Trek to Everest Base Camp

 Days 16 - 17 : Fly back down to Kathmandu & depart

 Arrive into Kathmandu.
-You will be met by our staff at the airport and transfered to the hotel.
-Depending on your arrival time you can relax or sightsee around Kathmandu.
+You will be met by our staff at the airport and transferred to the Buddha hotel (B&B), Thamel.
+Depending on your arrival time you can relax or sight-see around Kathmandu.